This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

 One of my all-time favorite breakfast and brunch recipes has always been eggs benedict.
-The combination of gorgeous creamy hollandaise and the golden runny yolk of poached eggs over ham steak and an English muffin is just unbeatable!
+The combination of gorgeous creamy hollandaise sauce over golden runny egg yolks on top of ham steak and an English muffin is just unbeatable.

-Before giving it a try, though, I always thought it would be far too complicated to make homemade hollandaise sauce.
-At the time, everyone told me it took too much time and effort to be worth it… but I’m too stubborn not to try.
+Before giving it a try, I always thought it would be difficult to make homemade hollandaise sauce.
+Everyone told me it took too much time and effort to be worth it.
+But I’m too stubborn, and knew I had to test it for myself!

-So, I’m happy to tell you from experience: you can easily learn how to make hollandaise sauce at home using only 4 ingredients, and you won’t even need a double boiler or any mustard to hold it together.
-That’s a promise!
+I’m happy to tell you from experience that you can easily learn how to make hollandaise sauce at home using only four ingredients, and you don’t need a double boiler.

 What is hollandaise sauce?